 This list of palm oil free products includes categories that typically contain palm oil and derivatives.
 The list starts with foods, then includes palm free self-care and hygiene products, and then cleaning products.

 We update this list regularly.
 Check back often.
 The more we support products made without palm oil, the better.
-We started this website because our son has a palm oil intolerance.
+We started this website because our son has a palm oil allergy and intolerance.

 According to Today’s Dietitian, the FDA’s proposal to ban trans fats has created even greater demand for palm oil in foods.

 In addition to the environmental concerns, many people avoid palm oil for health concerns.

 With 500+ names for palm oil derivatives, it’s a challenge to find products without palm oil.
 In addition, “Natural Flavors” can contain palm oil.

 Choosing real, whole foods is a great start.
 Cooking healthy meals at home means less chance for palm oil.

 Please, do your best to support these brands and products so they will continue making them without palm oil.
 As always, read labels each and every time before buying.
 Manufacturers continue to change their ingredients to save money.

 Please note, this list is not guaranteed.
 To be confident a product is palm oil free, it will have earned the Palm Oil Free certification from the International Palm Oil Free Certification Trademark Programme or the Orangutan Alliance.
 Look for their labels on products, and support them!

 Table of Contents